JabRef/user-documentation/en/MedlineHelp.md

 In both cases, press **Enter** or the **Fetch** button.
 If you use a text search, you will be prompted with the number of entries found, and given a choice of how many to download.

+Then, the results are displayed in the [import inspection window](ImportInspectionDialog).
+In case an error occurs, it is shown in a popup.

 ## Using a Proxy Server

 If you need to use an HTTP proxy server, you can configure JabRef to use a proxy using the "Network" preferences (**Options -&gt; Preferences -&gt; Network**).